Restic

 Pros and Cons

-• Steep learning curve: Restic can be complex to use, especially for users who are new to command-line utilities.
+• Steep learning curve: Restic can be complex to set up and configure, especially for those without prior experience with backup software.

 FAQ